esilvaabreu/pong_game/README.md

 Open a pull request for review.

+## ✨ Future Enhancement
+-> Add an option to select the difficult level, changing the ball's speed;

+-> Add a single-player mode, where would be possible to play against an IA;

+-> Include a start menu and some customizations for the paddles and the ball, such as color, format, etc.

 ## 🧑‍💻 Author
 This game was created by Eliseu Silva de Abreu as a fun learning project in Python.
 Feel free to reach out or leave feedback!